RheagalFire/LLM-gym/gym_reader/README.md

 docker compose up -d
 ```

-It would start Qdrant , Meillisearch & Postgres
+It would start Qdrant, Meillisearch & Postgres

 - Install the dependencies for gym module
 ```